countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 It is the kind of engineering where you ignore the constraints that are imposed by reality...

-*.. and perhaps you may realize the castle you build in reality is solely within your mind.*
+*.. and perhaps you may realize the castle you build in reality, comes solely from within the mind.*